xmartlabs/XLForm/README.md

 * Now XLFormViewController extends from UIViewController instead of UITableViewController.
 * Added tableView property as a XLFormViewController IBOutlet.
 * Added support for storyboard reuse identifier and nib file.
+* Button selection can be handled using a selector or block.

 Version 2.0.0 (cocoaPod)